 e.
 GPR (Ground Penetrating Radar) is a form of Non-Destructive Testing used by the Company.
 GPR can produce false positives and false negatives.
 Additionally, results can vary when utilizing GPR depending on several factors, including, but not limited to, inadequate working space (e.g. no GPR data can be collected within 6″ of any vertical obstruction for concrete inspection), depth of signal penetration, extreme temperatures, subsurface distribution/geometry, classification, conductivity and moisture content of subsurface material, spatial placement of objects within, or obstructions within the examination area, such as reinforcing steel, steel mesh, metallic filings, conduits, metal fencing, catch basins, and railway lines among others.
 Based on the above limitations, Customer is advised, and hereby agrees, to corroborate GPR data with other sources (engineering plans, schematics, building history) before making a determination for the location of any destructive testing.

 f.
 All markings represent the inferred center point of the object and do not in any way designate the size of the object.
-Company advises Customer against making any cut within 2 inches of the inferred center point of any probable rebar, 6 inches of the edge of any probable post tension cable, and 3 inches of the inferred center point of all other probable embedments (including but not limited to conduit, and other utility lines).
+Company advises Customer against making any cut within 2 inches of the edge of any probable rebar, 6 inches of the edge of any probable post tension cable, and 3 inches of the edge of all other probable embedments (including but not limited to conduit, and other utility lines).
 We advise against cutting within 3 inches of the edge of the line on either side.
 However, 6 inches from the edge of the line is the preferred distance for cutting/coring near post tension cable when possible.

 For utility locating, follow state and federal laws associated with digging near utilities.
 Local protocols may vary.
 For utilities deeper than 12 inches, Penhall advises hand digging only (non mechanized) within 36 inches horizontally of field markings.